dassoop/Portfolio/README.md

 ### MidiSwap
 Web application build to batch convert midi files from one cc mapping to another
-- Built for start up company and used as proof of concept, leading to a secured deal.
+- Simple drag and drop re-mapping.
-- Built with SpringMVC and MySQL database.
+- Built with Express backend and pure javascript frontend

 **Languages:** Javascript, Html, Css